 Three Cane Whale

-‘At The Pictures’ project (in which the acclaimed multi-instrumental acoustic trio perform live to short films specially created for them by 13 filmmakers and visual artists in partnership with the 2017 Filmic Festival, St George’s Bristol and The Watershed.)
+‘At The Pictures’ project (in which the acclaimed multi-instrumental acoustic trio perform live to 12 short films specially produced for them by filmmakers and visual artists in partnership with the 2017 Filmic Festival, St George’s Bristol and The Watershed.)

 Friday 13 July 8pm

 Three Cane Whale’s music has often been described by critics and audiences as “cinematic”, rooted as it is in specific landscapes and journeys, and now they are bringing film into the heart of their live performance.
 Commissioned by and produced in partnership with St George’s Bristol, the Watershed, and the 2017 Filmic Festival, ‘At The Pictures’ sees the band performing live to twelve brand new short films created by thirteen filmmakers & visual artists in response to 3CW tunes of their choice – including cutting-edge animations, lo-fi shadow-puppetry, alfresco contemporary dance, and slowly shifting landscapes from Cornwall to the Lofoten Islands.